 - What is the difference between Juvenile Court and Family Court?

 Both courts are involved with children and families.
-Juvenile court handles matters such as juvenile protective services, children in need of protection, termination of parental rights, guardianships adoptions, and crimes committed by children.
+Juvenile court handles matters such as juvenile protective services, children in need of protection, termination of parental rights, adoptions, guardianship, and crimes committed by children (delinquency cases).
 Family courts handle matters such as divorces, legal separations, annulments, child support, custody, visitation, and paternity.

 - What is the Juvenile Justice Code?